Pshy0/pshy_merge/README.md

 - [x] Huge anticheat improvements for anti-bots, leve revelation, and state-forcing revelations.

 For v0.4:
+- [x] Create an user guide (outside of the !help command) for the basic modules.
+- [x] Create an user guide for the anticheat.
 - [x] Add a variant for !antiaccell.
+- [x] Better directory structure.
+- [x] Add color as a valid command parameter.
+- [x] Add commands to fcplatform.
 - [ ] Split features related to teams from win conditions.
 - [ ] Move antiguest to tools.
 - [ ] Finish adding team commands.